yuhrvfr/GettingCleaningDataProject/README.md

    Copyright (C) 2014 The R Foundation for Statistical Computing
    Platform: x86_64-w64-mingw32/x64 (64-bit)

-   Under Window 7 plateform HP laptop core i3 intel with 4 Giga Byte of RAM
+   I am using a Window 7 plateform on HP laptop core i3 intel with 4 Giga Byte of RAM

-5  go to the working directory
+#5  go to the working directory

 Either change dir in R consol of use the command below setwd("./getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset")

-6 Use the script run_analysis.R
+#6 Use the script run_analysis.R

 Once you are positioned in the directory "UCI HAR Dataset" Make you have the script run_analysis.R to run